-Even though the Amantani island receive great quantity of tourists today, they had kept richer their cultural identity and it shows.
-As a community they have developed this project where they offer homestay to the visitors that wish to stay and live a truly experience interacting with the locals.
+Even though the Amantani island receives a great number of tourists today, they had kept richer their cultural identity and it shows.
+As a community, they have developed this project where they offer homestay to the visitors that wish to stay and live a true experience interacting with the locals.

 2 Amantica Lodge

 Additionally, the community had built a stunning boutique hotel with views over the Titicaca Lake.
 It has a romantic concept and by staying there you will still be helping to the development of the island.

 Taquile is a very special Island and worth visiting, most full-day tours include the visit along Uros island.
 The fame that Taquile has acquired over the past years is due to its male skilled wavers who create a beautiful and high-quality textile with extraordinary colors.

 During the visit, visitors also are taken to various small but interesting ruins, besides of the opportunity to take the best shots of the Titicaca Lake as the views from the island are simply stunning.